Cedric-Hj/DevOps-CICD-WebApp/Jenkins/Jenkins_Setup.md

 Click Add SSH key.
 If prompted, confirm your GitHub password.
 Configure SSH Key in Jenkins:

+Ensure that the SSH key has the correct permissions.
+The private key should be readable only by the user running Jenkins. sh

+chmod 600 ~/.ssh/id_ed25519
+Make sure the Jenkins server can connect to GitHub.
+You can test this by logging into the Jenkins server and running: sh

+ssh -T git@github.com
+Ensure that your Jenkins instance is configured correctly with the right plugins and permissions.

 Go to your Jenkins dashboard.
 Click on Manage Jenkins in the sidebar.